toposoid/toposoid-common-nlp-japanese-web/README.md

 # Note
 * This microservice uses 9006 as the default port.
-* Currently, only the function to get synonyms is open to the public in this API.
+* The Bert model used in this repository is below.　https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2
+* You can change the SentenceBERT model by changing the environment variable TOPOSOID_SENTENCEBERT_MODEL_JP.
 * The vector dimension of getFeatureVector's response defaults to 768.

 ## License